divakaivan/divakaivan/README.md

  - Making a Flask api that reads and sends data from a csv that has LoL pro data (inbetween my final year accounting studies).
  - Going over the free exercises from [epicreact.dev](https://twitter.com/kentcdodds/status/1280710694640291840) in each repo
  - Continuosly learning React hooks
+ - Learning to work on ubuntu with a dual boot on my pc

 ## Recently finished:
  - My personal website for graduate jobs' applications [ivan-ivanov.dev](https://ivan-ivanov.dev)